david-pizzi-cg/github-ai-workflow-demo/README.md

 ## 🎯 Overview

-Experience the **complete evolution of AI in software development** through one comprehensive multi-stage demo that demonstrates three distinct AI collaboration approaches.
-Using the same CSS bug scenario, you'll witness firsthand how AI transforms from a basic assistant requiring constant guidance to an autonomous quality-focused teammate.
+This multi-stage demonstration explores three distinct AI collaboration approaches using a consistent CSS bug scenario.
+The demo illustrates the progression from guided AI assistance to autonomous execution and proactive quality assurance.

+> **⚠️ Important**: This demo was created and tested using **Claude Sonnet 4**.
+For best results and consistent behaviour matching the documented workflow, use Claude Sonnet 4 or higher.
+Other language models may produce different results and behaviours.

 ## 🔄 The Evolution Journey